-The Northern District of New York Federal Court Bar Association, Inc. established the Pro Se Assistance Program to assist litigants who are representing themselves in federal court with preparing and drafting their papers in support or defense of a civil action filed, or to be filed, in the Northern District of New York.
-The Pro Se Assistance Program serves pro se litigants in Syracuse, Albany, Binghamton, Utica, Plattsburgh and Watertown.
+The Northern District of New York Federal Court Bar Association, Inc. established the ProSe Assistance Program to assist non-incarcerated litigants who are representing themselves in federal court with preparing and drafting their papers in support or defense of a civil action filed, or to be filed, in the Northern District of New York.
+The Pro Se Assistance Program serves non-incarcerated pro se litigants throughout the district.
+1